The Ecosystem's Feedback Loops

 Highest leverage

 The ecosystem will not change at the lowest leverage levels.
-The 20 recommendations of the 2022 publication operated primarily at the low-medium leverage level - they proposed better-designed versions of existing interventions.
+The twenty recommendations of the 2022 publication operated primarily at the low-medium leverage level - they proposed better-designed versions of existing interventions.
 The analysis here suggests the ecosystem requires intervention at the medium-to-high leverage levels at minimum, and at the highest leverage level if the goal is genuine structural transformation.

 The correction period as a natural experiment